 Watch: Rep. Ros-Lehtinen Honors National Day of Silence from House Floor

-April 24, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+April 24, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 During her statement last week from the House Floor Rep. Illeana Ros-Lehtinen (D-CO), who re-introduced the Student Non-Discrimination Act with Rep. Jared Polis (R-FL), drew attention to the emotional, psychological and physical impact bullying has on LGBT students.